Tiny-Earth/DemoSite/site/src/inclusive.md

 - **Pedagogy--How we teach:** Impact learning by implementing evidence-based teaching practices and creating engaging activities with aligned assessments.
 - **Climate--How the class is designed:** Create an environment that enriches student learning through supportive structure and peer connections.

-Awareness of students helps to develop learning goals and teaching approaches and can help us to plan for meaningful interactions.
-And awareness of self can shape how we teach and help us to be aware of areas for growth.
+Knowing more about our students helps us develop effective learning goals and teaching approaches, enabling us to plan meaningful interactions.
+Likewise, developing self-awareness helps us recognize how our biases, assumptions, experiences, and backgrounds shape our teaching methods and highlights areas for personal growth.

 ---
 ## Inclusive Learning in Practice